samfranklin/foss4guk19-jupyter/README.md

 ## How to build your Environment

+This is the key task for a newcomer.

 We will use `Miniconda` together with a `requirements.yml` file that will provision all the packages with a virtual python environment.

 * If you do not have either `Anaconda` or `miniconda` installed, then go and download `miniconda` from https://docs.conda.io/en/latest/miniconda.html.